kode-logger/game-reaper/README.md

 This program will look good with **Windows Terminal** or some other modern terminals.

+## 📢 Announcements
+##### Latest version: v0.0.1-Alpha
+- Introduced Interactive Commandline version
+- Introduced Commandline arguments
+- Now supports crotorrents server, discover about games from crotorrents
+- Fixed some printing issues
+##### Upcoming version: v0.0.3
+- New Server will be added on a monthly basis.
+- Proxy server can be expected in next release.

 ## 📢 Hey, you want to contribute?

 I would really appreciate if you can support my project by fixing up issues and bugs, especially adding new servers and stuff.
 To get a better understanding on the brains of this project, I suggest you to go through the [Developer Documentation](https://github.com/kode-logger/game-reaper/wiki/Dev-Doc).